Vincent R. Impellitteri: Mayor of New York City

-Impellitteri's inauguration, held on November 14, 1950, absent either a band or a platform, was both swift and simple.
+Impellitteri's inauguration, held on November 14, 1950, absent either a band or a platform, was swift and straightforward.
 Outside City Hall, he pledged to "do my level best to justify the confidence you have reposed in me."

-Shortly after Impellitteri's succession, the Kings County District Attorney arrested bookmaker Harry Gross and launched a corruption investigation that ultimately caused nearly 500 police officers of all ranks to resign, retire, or be fired.
-Impellitteri opposed the corruption, vigorously supporting the Brooklyn District Attorney, Miles McDonald, and firing anyone in his administration who had been associated with former Mayor William O'Dwyer.
+Shortly after Impellitteri's succession, the Kings County District Attorney arrested bookmaker Harry Gross in September 1950 as part of a corruption investigation that caused nearly 500 police officers of all ranks to resign, retire, or be fired.
+Impellitteri opposed the corruption, vigorously supporting the Brooklyn District Attorney, Miles McDonald, and firing anyone in his administration associated with former Mayor William O'Dwyer.

-Impellitteri is credited with trying to rein in the budget, raising the bus and subway fare to fifteen cents, establishing parking meters on city streets for enhanced revenue and increasing the sales tax.
+Impellitteri is credited with trying to rein in the budget, raising the bus and subway fare to fifteen cents, establishing parking meters on city streets for enhanced revenue, and increasing the sales tax.
 He aspired to be a new light in city politics, but his administration met with some resistance from the established order.
-At the time, Robert Moses wielded significant influence; according to Robert Caro (in his Moses biography The Power Broker), Moses provided Impellitteri regular advice and guidance behind the scenes, and Impellitteri deferred to Moses.
-The mayor's 1950 visit to his birthplace in Sicily was documented by the Italian author Carlo Levi.
+At the time, Robert Moses wielded significant influence; according to Robert Caro (in his Moses biography The Power Broker), Impellitteri deferred to Moses on all matters of appointments and policy and is described as a puppet on Robert Moses' strings.
+The Italian author Carlo Levi documented the mayor's 1950 visit to his birthplace in Sicily.

 Impellitteri ran for a full term in 1953.
 He was defeated in the Democratic primary by then Manhattan Borough President Robert F. Wagner, Jr. Although New York City Comptroller Lazarus Joseph usually sided in the New York City Board of Estimate with Impellitteri during the latter's term in office, Joseph supported Wagner for the Democratic nomination.

-Later career
+Later career and retirement

-After becoming mayor, Wagner appointed Impelliteri a judge of the criminal court.
-Impellitteri retired from the bench in 1965.
+After becoming mayor, Wagner appointed Impellitteri a New York City Criminal Court judge.
+He retired from the bench in 1965.
+Following the death of his wife in 1967, he lived at the New York Athletic Club's City House on Central Park South.
+After he was diagnosed with Parkinson's disease in 1983, he maintained his Athletic Club residence but primarily resided in convalescent homes, most notably the Carolton Convalescent Hospital in Fairfield, Connecticut.

 Philanthropy

-Impelliteri became a patron of The Lambs Club in 1949.
+Impellitteri became a patron of The Lambs Club in 1949.

 Death and burial

-He died of Parkinson's disease on January 29, 1987, at Bridgeport Hospital in Bridgeport, Connecticut.
+He died of heart failure on January 29, 1987, at Bridgeport Hospital in Bridgeport, Connecticut.
 Impellitteri was buried at Mount Saint Peter Catholic Cemetery in Derby, Connecticut.